Chart Color Schemes

 Population growth drivers in Albury - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Albury - North's population is approximately 10,828 as of November 2025.
-This figure represents an increase of 301 people from the 2021 Census total of 10,527.
-The growth is inferred from the ABS estimated resident population of 10,605 in June 2024 and an additional 147 validated new addresses since the Census date.
-This results in a population density ratio of 448 persons per square kilometer.
-Albury - North's 2.9% growth since the census is within 2.2 percentage points of the non-metro area's 5.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 58.0% of overall population gains during recent periods.
+This represents an increase of 301 people, a 2.9% rise from the 2021 Census figure of 10,527.
+The growth is inferred from ABS data showing an estimated resident population of 10,605 in June 2024 and 147 new addresses validated since the Census date.
+This results in a population density of 448 persons per square kilometer.
+Albury - North's growth rate places it within 2.2 percentage points of non-metro areas (5.1%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 58.0% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, based on the latest population numbers, Albury - North is forecasted to experience a significant increase in its top quartile of regional areas across the nation.
-The area is expected to expand by 2,578 persons, recording a gain of 21.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+By 2041, the area is forecasted to increase by 2,578 persons, reflecting a total gain of 21.8% over the 17-year period.

 Frequently Asked Questions - Population